Is there even any such thing as a sex addict?

 “This is a concept that has been used to explain selfish, powerful, wealthy men engaging in irresponsible impulsive sexual behavior for a long time,” Ley said.

-“My brother Harvey is obviously a very sick man," Bob Weinstein said.
+“My brother Harvey is obviously a very sick man," Bob Weinstein said in a statement to NBC News.
 "I’ve urged him to seek immediate professional help because he is in dire need of it.
 His remorse and apologies to the victims of his abuse are hollow."

 Related: Sex addiction, or an excuse?

-Several actors, including Angelina Jolie and Gwyneth Paltrow, as well as journalists, models and other women involved in the film industry have accused Weinstein of making unwanted sexual advances and even of assault.
+Several actors, including Angelina Jolie and Gwyneth Paltrow, as well as journalists, models and other women involved in the film industry have accused Weinstein of making unwanted sexual advances and some even have alleged rape.
 Weinstein was fired from the Weinstein Company, the independent film studio he founded with his brother, and his wife, Georgina Chapman, said she had left him.

 "I support her decision," Weinstein said in a statement.
 "I am in counseling and when I am better, we can rebuild."